kimbring2/kimbring2.github.io/_posts/2020-10-08-deepsoccer.md

 }
 ```

 After testing the tutorial plugin first, add OnRosMsg, OnUpdate function to ModelPlugin.
 The OnRosMsg function is for receiving message transmitted to rostopic which include force applied to the solenoid by battery.
 The OnUpdate function is a part for defining a force applied by the spring.
+You can download plugin file from [Solenoid Electromagnet Plugin](https://github.com/kimbring2/DeepSoccer/tree/master/solenoid_electromagnet_joint_spring_plugin)

 ```
 <gazebo>